ChanceGooch/SQL_Project_Data_Job_Analysis/README.md

 - Top-paying roles lean heavily into cloud platforms, data engineering (PySpark, Databricks), and modern collaboration (Jira, Gitlab).

-C- ompanies like AT&T, SmartAsset, Inclusively are pushing the high-end of salary expectations — especially where engineering and BI intersect.
+- Companies like AT&T, SmartAsset, and Inclusively are pushing the high-end of salary expectations — especially where engineering and BI intersect.

 ### 3. What are the most in-demand skills for data analysts?
-This query helps to identify the most frequently requested skills in data analyst job postings and sorts by those most requested.
+This query takes a broader approach to our last question and looks at the most requested skills across all data analyst roles to give a better picture of what is being asked for in the broader data analysis world.
 ```sql
 SELECT
     skills,